Porsche Panamera: Panamera S Hybrid

 In 2008, Porsche AG announced the development of a parallel hybrid system for the Panamera, and in February 2011, Porsche unveiled the Panamera S Hybrid.
 Using the same drivetrain seen in the Cayenne S Hybrid—an Audi-sourced supercharged 3.0-litre V6 engine producing 333 PS along with an electric motor rated at 47 PS, as well as the Cayenne's 8-speed Tiptronic S transmission—the 380 PS Panamera S Hybrid could accelerate from 0–62 mph in 6.0 seconds.
 The Panamera S Hybrid produced only 193 grams of carbon dioxide per kilometre, rendering it the most environment friendly car in the then entire Porsche model range, while still maintaining a top speed of 270 km/h.

 Deliveries began in the United States in 2011, and cumulative sales reached 684 units through March 2013.
 The U.S. Environmental Protection Agency (EPA) rated the fuel economy for the 2013/2012 model year Panamera Hybrid at 22 mpgus for city driving, 30 mpgus for highway, and 25 mpgus combined.

 Panamera Diesel

 The Panamera Diesel was launched in May 2011.
 The vehicle utilized the same Audi 3.0L V6 engine used in the Cayenne Diesel, which was itself a tuned carryover of an existing engine.
 The engine had a power output of 250 PS.
 The car was capable of accelerating from 0–62 mph in 6.8 seconds and had a top speed of 242 km/h.
-It was also the most economical Porsche in the then entire Porsche vehicle lineage, consuming just 6.3 litres per 100 kilometres (37 US MPG/45 UK MPG).
+It was also the most economical Porsche in the then entire Porsche vehicle lineage, consuming 6.3 litres per 100 kilometres (37 US MPG/45 UK MPG).